shenapse/tesseract-zip-pdf-dir/README.md

 ### Doc for the main function

 - Args of `ocr_by_cloud_vision_api()`
   - `ocr:OCR` : Required.
-An OCR class object that holds a pyocr.tool and options for the tesseract engine.
+An OCR class object that holds a setting and options for the tesseract OCR engine.
   - `file_or_dir: Path | str` : Required.
 The path to a file or a directory.
   - `ext: str` : Optional.
 The default is `"zip"`.
 The intended file extension.
 Used only when `file_or_dir` argument receives a directory path, and is ignored in the other case.
   - `dir_out: Path | None` : Optional.
 The default uses the same directory as `file_or_dir` argument.
 The output directory for the text file.